Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Approximate Chebyshev Filtered Subspace Construction

 We note that if this inequality is satisfied for some $i=i_0$, then it holds for all $i>i_0$ as the RHS decreases with decreasing $\angle(\mathcal{S}^{(i)},\mathcal{S})$ and hence we conclude that the R-ChFSI method can converge under approximations where the ChFSI method fails. \end{proof}

-Finally, the Chebyshev filtering step in R-ChFSI can be summarised in the following algorithm.
+Finally, the Chebyshev filtering step in R-ChFSI can be summarized in the following algorithm.

-We would also like to comment that while our above mathematical analysis is focused on generalized eigenvalue problems, it is trivial to propose a robust mixed precision eigensolver for standard eigenvalue problems by setting $\bD=\bB=\bI$.
-We note that the mixed precision R-ChFSI method for the standard eigenvalue problem is significantly more robust than the naive mixed-precision ChFSI algorithm, wherein we would perform the matrix products in \cref{eqn:ChFSIrecurrence} in lower precision.
-The naive mixed precision ChFSI algorithm does not converge beyond a certain point, as evident from the discussion following \cref{eqn:convIneqAppReq1} and our numerical studies.
-In the interest of brevity, the subsequent section of this manuscript will focus solely on solutions for generalised eigenproblems using both low-precision and approximate inverses in computing matrix products for constructing the subspace rich in the desired subspace using Chebyshev filtering.
+We would also like to comment that while our above mathematical analysis is focused on generalized eigenvalue problems, it is trivial to extend R-ChFSI to standard eigenvalue problems by setting $\bD=\bB=\bI$.
+When $\bD^{-1}=\bB^{-1}$ (i.e.\ the approximate inverse is exact) \emph{and} the same matrix is used for both the Chebyshev filter and the Rayleigh--Ritz projection, ChFSI and R-ChFSI are algebraically equivalent.
+However, when the matrix--vector product in the filter is inexact---e.g.\ the filter applies an approximate $\tilde{\bA}$ while the Rayleigh--Ritz step uses the exact~$\bA$---R-ChFSI retains its robustness advantage even in the standard eigenproblem.
+The same advantage arises from a mismatch $\bD^{-1}\neq\bB^{-1}$ in the generalized eigenproblem, which is precisely the scenario encountered in practice where forming an exact $\bB^{-1}$ is prohibitively expensive.
+In the interest of brevity, the subsequent section of this manuscript will focus on controlled experiments validating these claims on dense random matrices of moderate size, followed by solutions for generalized eigenproblems from DFT using both low-precision and approximate inverses in computing matrix products for constructing the subspace rich in the desired subspace using Chebyshev filtering.